ropensci/roweb3/content/blog/2020-10-22-devguide-0-5-0/index.md

 ## Guidance for package docs

-Our requests and tips around package documentation got also some care thanks to suggestions by editor Anna Krystalli, and by [Mark Padgham](https://github.com/mpadge), [Luke McGuinness](https://github.com/mcguinlu).
+Our requests and tips for package documentation also got some care thanks to suggestions by editor Anna Krystalli, as well as by [Mark Padgham](https://github.com/mpadge) and [Luke McGuinness](https://github.com/mcguinlu).

 The [documentation section](https://devguide.ropensci.org/building.html#documentation) of the packaging guide got structured, for clarity, into a general section where we now underline the need for excellent documentation at submission; a section about roxygen2 use; and a section about URLs in package documentation to explain how to check and correct those before CRAN submissions.